 \section{Abstract}

-In this paper we prove a compactness theorem for a sequence of harmonic maps which are defined on a converging sequence of Riemannian manifolds.
+In this paper we prove a compactness theorem for sequences of harmonic maps which are defined on converging sequences of Riemannian manifolds.

 Harmonic maps are critical points of the energy functional defined on the space of maps between Riemannian manifolds.
-Their theory was developed by J. Eells and H. Sampson \cite{E64} in the 1960s.
-The notion of harmonic maps on smooth metric measure spaces has been introduced by Lichnerowicz in \cite{L69} (see also \cite{E78}).
-Harmonic maps maps betweens singular spaces have been studied since the early 1990s in the works of Gromov-Schoen in \cite{GS92} and Korevaar-Schoen in \cite{KS93}. \cite{F01} by Eells-Fuglede contains a description of the application of the methods of \cite{KS93} to the study of maps between polyhedra.
+This theory was developed by J. Eells and H. Sampson \cite{E64} in the 1960s.
+The notion of harmonic maps on smooth metric measure spaces was introduced by Lichnerowicz in \cite{L69}.
+Harmonic maps betweens singular spaces have been studied since the early 1990s in the works of Gromov-Schoen in \cite{GS92} and Korevaar-Schoen in \cite{KS93}.
+Eells and Fuglede describe the application of the methods of \cite{KS93} to the study of maps between polyhedra \cite{F01}.

-A smooth metric measure space is a triple $(M,g,\Phi \dvol)$, where $(M,g)$ is an $n$-dimensional Riemannian manifold, $\dvol$ denotes the corresponding Riemannian volume element on $M$, and $\Phi$ is a smooth positive function on $M$.
-These spaces have been used extensively in geometric analysis and they arise as smooth collapsed measured Gromov-Hausdorff limits in the works of Cheeger-Colding \cite{CC97, C00, CC00}, Fukaya \cite{F89} and Gromov \cite{G07}.
+A smooth metric measure space is a triple $(M,g,\Phi \dvol_M)$, where $(M,g)$ is an $n$-dimensional Riemannian manifold, $\dvol_M$ denotes the corresponding Riemannian volume element on $M$, and $\Phi$ is a smooth positive function on $M$.
+These spaces have been used extensively in geometric analysis and they arise as smooth collapsed measured Gromov-Hausdorff limits in the works of Cheeger-Colding \cite{CC97, C00, CC00}, Fukaya \cite{Fuk87} and Gromov \cite{Gr81}.
 They have been studied recently by Morgan \cite{M05}.
-See also works of Lott \cite{L03}, Qian\cite{Q97}, Fang-Li-Zhang \cite{F09}, Wei-Wylie \cite{W09}, Wu \cite{W10}, Su-Zhang \cite{Z11} and Munteanu-Wang \cite{M11}.
+See also works of Lott \cite{L03}, Qian \cite{Q97}, Fang-Li-Zhang \cite{F09}, Wei-Wylie \cite{W09}, Wu \cite{W10}, Su-Zhang \cite{Z11} and Munteanu-Wang \cite{M11}.